TylerYep/torchinfo/README.md

 # References

-- Thanks to @sksq96, @nmhkahn, and @sangyx for providing the original code this project was based off of.
+- Thanks to @sksq96, @nmhkahn, and @sangyx for providing the inspiration for this project.
 - For Model Size Estimation @jacobkimmel ([details here](https://github.com/sksq96/pytorch-summary/pull/21))